balajirajan/oozie-scheduler-workflow/README.md

-5. run spark jobs using Oozie workflow.
+5.Run spark jobs using Oozie workflow.
 Details are in the folder spark-jobs. follow the same steps as what follwed at running mapreduce job previously.

 6.Scheduling Oozie jobs.
 Once the jobs are functioning fine, we can use the cron like scheduling jobs through "frequency" parameter.
 Oozie offers a cron like syntax structure to schedule/run the jon at particulat time or in regular interval.